-Interstellar hosting Benefit for Shelby Humane - Shelby County Reporter
+Interstellar hosting benefit for Shelby Humane - Shelby County Reporter

 The event will last from 6-10 p.m. and will feature a number of things for guests to do including axe throwing, approximately 10 local food trucks and live music from American Dream Factory and DJ JRock.

-Shelby Humane is also planning to bring 5-7 foster dogs out for guests to meet and potentially adopt.
+Shelby Humane is also planning to bring as many as seven foster dogs out for guests to meet and potentially adopt.
 The dogs will be available for adoption starting at 6 p.m.

 “Bringing the dogs out to these events helps people to learn more about our mission and get the word out,” Davidson said.
 “Sometimes even if people don’t choose to adopt a dog at the event, it weighs on their minds and they come back to the shelter and get one.
 These kinds of public events help to let people know who we are, if they don’t already, and what our mission is.”

-Davidson said Shelby Humane was looking forward to the event and was grateful for the coordination from Kelly and hopes the event is successful in spreading awareness about the shelter.
+Davidson said Shelby Humane was looking forward to the event and was grateful for the coordination from Kelly, and hopes the event is successful in spreading awareness about the shelter.

-“We appreciate Shane and Interstellar and we are looking forward to a fun night with the community,” Davidson said.
+“We appreciate Shane and Interstellar, and we are looking forward to a fun night with the community,” Davidson said.

 The event is free to attend, and is open to people of all ages.